AlexanderJCS/JANGL/docs/guide_image.md

 ![image](https://github.com/AlexanderJCS/JANGL/assets/98898166/c3ea4ebc-8fb9-4974-b033-de762ea1b337)

-If the image file size is large, you may encounter an error.

 ## Creating a base program

 Before we start, we need to create a base program that will contain our shapes.
 This code is largely explained within the [quickstart guide](/README.md#quickstart-guide), and therefore will not be explained in great detail.
 This code will be used later.